 The WebSockets layer needs a back-end to share data between different processes.
 This happens though a separate database, typically Redis or RabbitMQ.
 While channels_redis is available and well supported, we so far only used channels_rabbitmq, because RabbitMQ is also used in other parts of our infrastructure (e.g. Celery).
+If you install RabbitMQ make sure to install at least version 5.8.
+With previous version we experienced connectivity issues.
 To have a similar setup, install the channels_rabbitmq layer package into the virtualenv: